 Once you've arranged your slides, you may want to play your presentation.
 This is how you will present your slide show to an audience.

-- You can advance to the next slide by clicking your mouse or pressing the spacebar on your keyboard.
-Alternatively, you can use the arrow keys on your keyboard to move forward or backward through the presentation.
+You can advance to the next slide by clicking your mouse or pressing the spacebar on your keyboard.
+You can also use the arrow keys on your keyboard to move forward or backward through the presentation.